 Are you trying to find the prevailing wage for your H-1B visa?
-How to find the correct prevailing wage level for your H-1B petition?
+In this article, we will show you how to find the correct prevailing wage level for your H-1B petition.

-The first place to start is flcdatacenter.com.
+The traditional place to start is flcdatacenter.com.
 This is the website set up by the DOL that lists the prevailing wages and levels for each county in the U.S.

 The problem is that the instructions that the employer is supposed to follow in determining the correct wage level are confusing.

 Here are the instructions from the FAQ:

 How do I determine the skill and wage level?

 Information on determining skill and wage levels under the revised prevailing wage guidance for nonagricultural programs is available on the Skills Page.

 The Skills Page states: